 Messages can be received from brokers either synchronously (sync) or asynchronously (async).

 |Sync receive||A sync receive will be blocked until a message is available.|

 |Async receive||An async receive will return immediately with a future value---a |

-When a consumer has successfully processed a message, it needs to send an acknowledgement to the broker so that the broker can discard the message (otherwise it stores the message).
+When a consumer has consumed a message successfully, the consumer sends an acknowledgement request to the broker, so that the broker will discard the message.
+Otherwise, it stores the message.

 Messages can be acknowledged either one by one or cumulatively.
 With cumulative acknowledgement, the consumer only needs to acknowledge the last message it received.
 All messages in the stream up to (and including) the provided message will not be re-delivered to that consumer.

 Cumulative acknowledgement cannot be used with shared subscription mode, because shared mode involves multiple consumers having access to the same subscription.

 In the shared subscription mode, messages can be acknowledged individually.

 When a consumer does not consume a message successfully at a time, and wants to consume the message again, the consumer can send a negative acknowledgement to the broker, and then the broker will redeliver the message.